russell-ai/medclip/README.md

 Alternatively you can download the model checkpoint from [[🤗 Model card]](https://huggingface.co/flax-community/medclip-roco).
 ## Training
 The model is trained using Flax/JAX on a cloud TPU-v3-8.
-You can fine-tune a CLIP model implemented in Flax by simply running `sh run_medclip`.
+You can fine-tune a CLIP model implemented in Flax by simply running `train_medclip.sh`.
-This is the validation loss curve we observed when we trained the model using the `run_medclip.sh` script.
+This is the validation loss curve we observed when we trained the model using the `train_medclip.sh` script.
 ![Validation loss](./assets/val_loss.png)

 ## Limitations 🚨